Harish2930/house-of-art/README.md

 - [Contact](#contact)

 ## Introduction
 The House of Art project aims to create a platform where users can explore and appreciate different forms of art.
-Built with the power of Next.js and styled with Accentri UI, this application offers a seamless and responsive user experience.
+Built with the power of Next.js and styled with Accernity UI, this application offers a seamless and responsive user experience.

 ## Features
 - **Artwork Gallery**: Browse through a collection of various artworks.